swaldman/sbt-ethereum/README.md

     > ethDeployOnly my_contract 234 567 "Hello"

 If your contract deploys successfully, you'll see no failure, and information about the deployment will be logged in sbt-ethereum's repository.
-ABI metadata will be stored in the sbt-ethereum repository, making it easy to interact with your contract on the sbt-ethereum command line.
+ABI metadata will be stored in the `sbt-ethereum` repository, making it easy to interact with your contract on the `sbt-ethereum` command line.

 A message indicating the address of your newly deployed contract will usually be emitted.
-(If for some reason sbt-ethereum cannot get a transaction receipt with the address, try an ethereum blockchain browser ([ether.camp](https://live.ether.camp), [etherchain](https://www.etherchain.org), [etherscan](http://etherscan.io)) to lookup the address of your deployed contract.
+(If for some reason `sbt-ethereum` cannot get a transaction receipt with the address, try an ethereum blockchain browser ([ether.camp](https://live.ether.camp), [etherchain](https://www.etherchain.org), [etherscan](http://etherscan.io)) to lookup the address of your deployed contract.
 You can search on the transaction hash, or on the address from which you are deploying.)

 ### Import handling when compiling projects

-sbt-ethereum supports only Solidity's simple import syntax, of the form
+`sbt-ethereum` supports only Solidity's simple import syntax, of the form
 ```
-import "somefile.sol"; //looks for somefile.sol in the directory local to the file and anywhere else you may have specified as include locations
+import "somefile.sol";
 ```
+The above looks for `somefile.sol` in the directory local to the file and anywhere else you may have specified as `include` locations
-However, sbt-ethereum can import from URLs as well as files.
+However, `sbt-ethereum` can `import` from URLs as well as files.
 For example
 ```
 import "http://solidity.mchange.com/somefile.sol";
 ```
 should work as well.

 GitHub URLs are handled specially.
-You can browse to a solidity source file on GitHub and copy its URL.
-(You needn't find the URL for the raw source -- sbt-ethereum handles that for you.)
+You can browse to a Solidity source file on GitHub and copy its URL.
+(You needn't find the URL for the raw source -- `sbt-ethereum` handles that for you.)
 Both of these are fine:
 ```
 // this is the URL to the current version of the file